 The history of the Thai national flag began in the mid-1600s.
 During the reign of King Narai, a plain red banner was primarily used by Siamese naval vessels and in foreign trade.

-This was refined in 1840, when the chakra was dropped and the white elephant left facing the hoist and centered on the red background.
+This was refined in 1840, when the chakra was dropped and the white elephant was left facing the hoist and centered on the red background.
 In 1916, further embellishments were added to the elephant, including regalia and an altar, to be used by the government.
-The white elephant flag or tong chang puak remained the official state flag until the 20th century.
+The white elephant flag or thong chang puak remained the official state flag until the 20th century.

-According to historical apocrypha, King Rama VI happened across the national flag hastily raised upside-down during a visit to Uthai Thani province in 1916.
+According to historical apocrypha, King Rama VI came across the national flag hastily raised upside-down during a visit to Uthai Thani province in 1916.
 To prevent this mistake from reoccurring, a new flag design was commissioned the same year, with three red stripes and two white stripes.

 National Flag Day celebrations